leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modes/edit/stroke_menu.rst

 Toggles between an open stroke and closed stroke (cyclic).

 Type
-   Close all
+   Close All
       Close all open selected strokes.

-   Open all
+   Open All
       Open all closed selected strokes.

    Toggle
       Close or Open selected strokes as required.

-   Create geometry
+   Create Geometry
       When enabled, points are added for closing the strokes like when using the *Close* tool.
       If disabled, the stroke is close without any actual geometry.